Events

 Preserving, Improving, and Celebrating the Quality of Life in Squirrel Hill

-For forty-nine years, the Coalition has been an active and important link in the community.
+For over fifty years, the Coalition has been an active and important link in the community.
 It has served as a sounding board for new ideas, as well as a “watchdog” in the areas of public safety, education, residential quality, the business district, and parks and open space.
 With its focus on the quality of life in the 14th Ward, SHUC continues to monitor activities and future developments in the community through a range of standing committees.

 Subscribe